nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**: Business Owners who needs to keep track of their stock inventory

+* needs to manage table reservations
+* needs to handle pending deliveries
 * needs to manage purchasing appropriate amounts of raw materials based on usage
 * wants to be updated on raw materials stock level on a daily basis
 * prefer desktop apps over other types